-Enterprises engaged in the consignment and transport of dangerous goods under road and rail transport regulations are obliged to appoint a qualified Dangerous Goods Safety Adviser (DGSA), once shipments exceed specified thresholds.
+Enterprises engaged in the consignment and transport of dangerous goods under ADR road and RID rail transport regulations are obliged to appoint a qualified Dangerous Goods Safety Adviser (DGSA).
+These obligations apply once shipments exceed specified thresholds.
+Failure to appoint a DGSA can result in on-the spot fines or other legal remedies.
 The main duties of a DGSA are as follows:

 - Monitor and advise the undertaking on compliance with the regulations